gentoo-mirror/SarahMiaOverlay/README.md

 2) If you want a specific applet/software/theme/etc that is budgie-desktop related feel free to make a request, I will see what I can do to get it added to the overlay.

-3) If you are using budgie-desktop version 10.5.2 then budgie-screensaver may not work.
-This due to budgie-desktop-5.10.2 relies on gnome-screensaver which isn't in portage anymore since sometime 2020.
-Therefor using that version will prevent you from locking your desktop.
-Only logout will work for locking but will cause you to loose your session.
-Please upgrade to budgie-desktop-5.10.3 which does support budgie-screensaver.
-At that point you can lock your screen.

-4) If there is an applet/software/theme you want let me know with a link and I will see if I can add it in the overlay for you.
+3) If there is an applet/software/theme you want let me know with a link and I will see if I can add it in the overlay for you.

-5) In near future budgie-desktop 10.5.2 and budgie-extras-1.2.0 ebuilds will be removed as they are obsolete due to newer versions.

-6) I will keep appstream updated in sync with the main line gentoo tree.
+4) I will keep appstream updated in sync with the main line gentoo tree.
 This usually happens within a few days at most from any mainline update.

 ### Possible Todo's:

+- (HIGH) Check all budgie-desktop dependecies and do full version check.
+- (HIGH) Test budgie-desktop-10.6 for any further issues.
+- (MED-HIGH) Finish up budgie-control-center ebuilds.
 - Make a separate document for further tweaks of budgie-desktop if wanted. (e.g. not showing nm-applet tray icon if using the network applet from budgie-extras)
 - Look into specific budgie themes maybe.
 - Thinking about adding a meta ebuild for all the applets.